brsantos197/zx-react-cli/README.md

     `npm i @zx-toolkit/react-cli`

+3. Run the init command to create the default settings file in your React project

+    `npx react init`

-3. You can now use the aforementioned commands to generate components, pages, and hooks according to your project's needs.
+4. You can now use the aforementioned commands to generate components, pages, and hooks according to your project's needs.

 ## Contribution